 Are you dreaming of visiting Hawaii or perhaps already have your trip booked and are looking for free activities in Oahu Hawaii?
 The Hilton Hawaii Village Waikiki Beach Resort is not just a fantastic family hotel; a stop here is one of the most popular things to do on Oahu for Waikiki visitors and even locals.
-It’s especially true every Friday night when a crowd gathers on Duke Kahanamoku Beach for the free Hilton Hawaiian Village Fireworks show. ** Note: as of October 1st the Hilton Hawaiian Village Fireworks were still canceled due to COVID-19.
-The resort says they hope to have them up and running again soon!
-Please call the hotel to confirm before making your way over. **
+It’s especially true every Friday night when a crowd gathers on Duke Kahanamoku Beach for the free Hilton Hawaiian Village Fireworks show. ** Note: The Hilton Hawaiian Village Fireworks will return starting on Friday June 3, 2022**

 My Love for This Resort Goes Back to the ’80s